SaurabhP1/Jenkins-Docker-Kubernetes-NodeApp/README.md

-This is simple Node web application used for CICD pipeline demo with Jenkins, Docker and Kubernetes Minikube.
+This is a simple Node web application used for CICD pipeline demo with Jenkins, Docker and Kubernetes Minikube.